xdevnap/xdevnap/README.md

 - I'm currently working on a C# Relational database project.

 ## Learning Journey
-- 📚 Currently taking Amazon Junior Software Developer course at Coursera.
+- 📚 Taking Amazon Junior Software Developer course at Coursera.

 ---
 *I'm a developer passionate about learning and growing in tech!*